 The most common cause of this type of condition is advancing Osteoporosis.
 For patients with severe osteoporosis, something as simple as bending forward can cause a vertebral compression fracture.
 Other possible causes are trauma, commonly a car accident and metastatic tumors in the spine.
 It is important to seek medical advice if you experience sudden or increasing back pain, especially if you have osteoporosis.
 Prompt treatment is the key to a more favorable outcome and can minimize permanent damage.
 To diagnose your vertebral compression fracture, your doctor may order an x-ray, CT, CAT scan, or MRI.

 Many people may not realize they are suffering from a VCF.
 A vertebral compression fracture causes back pain but this is a common ailment in older men and women.
 If you have one or more of the following symptoms of VCF, it is important that you seek treatment.

-Back that decreases intensity when laying on your back (feel a sense of relief)
+- Back pain that decreases intensity when laying on your back (feel a sense of relief)

 Kyphoplasty, also called balloon vertebroplasty, is a minimally invasive treatment option for addressing a vertebral compression fracture, minimizing the common risks associated with a surgical procedure.
 Clearway offers this treatment option which can offer significant, immediate pain relief for many patients.